Submitting source images for print publication

 There are exceptions.
 Sometimes illustrations in this broad category — for example, written or printed documents — may be better treated as continuous tone.
 Sometimes the only available source for a line art illustration is a digital file that is less than ideal.
 Every case is unique, and MetaGlyfix can advise about optimal dimensions and scanning and file resolution settings for each project and illustration.
 And when nothing better is available, MetaGlyfix will help the author make the best of what there is, one way or another.
 Authors and editors are urged always to consult MetaGlyfix before submitting line art files for any project, and especially for help with essential illustrations that cannot be made to conform to the “rules.”

-Save and submit rasterized line art only in one of the following unaltered, native graphic file formats: TIFF, Photoshop PSD, or Photoshop EPS.
+Save and submit rasterized line art only in one of the following unaltered, native graphic file formats: TIFF or raster EPS.
 Because most consumer level digital cameras save captured images as JPEGs, JPEG is acceptable as long as the image has never been altered or the file re-saved.
+Original Photoshop or Affinity Photo files are generally acceptable as well.

 [Why?
 JPEG is a “lossy” compression format, which means files are made smaller by the elimination of some detail in the image.
 Every time a JPEG is saved, more detail is lost.
 JPEGs are good for web publication, but not for print.
 GIF and PNG are also acceptable for images destined for screen and web, but generally not for print.